 The STAR-21 is a designated marksman variant with a folding under-barrel bipod and Trijicon ACOG 4× magnification sight.

 The Tavor X95 (also referred to as the MTAR-21) is the variant of the Tavor that was selected as the future standard infantry weapon of the IDF in 2009.

 The IWI Tavor 7 is the latest iteration of the Tavor.
 It is chambered in 7.62×51mm NATO.
 It is a fully ambidextrous rifle.

-The semi-automatic Tavor Carbine (TC-21) was first made available for civilian customers to purchase in Canada from 2008.
+The semi-automatic Tavor Carbine (TC-21) was first made available for civilian customers to purchase in Canada in 2008.

-The IWI Tavor is used by various units – especially special forces and police SWAT teams — in almost 30 nations.
-As is common with Israeli arms, these include several South American, Central American, African, and Asian nations, including Colombia, Mexico, Guatemala, Senegal, and Nepal.
+The IWI Tavor is used by various units – extraordinary special forces and police SWAT teams — in almost 30 nations.
+As is typical with Israeli arms, several South American, Central American, African, and Asian countries include Colombia, Mexico, Guatemala, Senegal, and Nepal.
 In addition, the nation of Georgia has replaced some of its Kalashnikovs with IWI Tavor.
 Vietnam and India also use them.
 As for the United States., a few states and local police departments have opted for the IWI Tavor.